-Employee leave for marriage or Civil partnership
+Employee leave for marriage or Civil partnerships

-The employee shall be granted special leave on the occasion of his marriage or the conclusion of a Civil partnerships: titleContent.
+An employee shall be granted special leave on the occasion of his marriage or the conclusion of a Civil partnerships: titleContent.

-There is no seniority condition.
+There is no seniority requirement.

 FYI